apache/incubator-taverna-mobile/README.md

  - All Workflows: Enters the workflow screen from any other screen where all the workflows are avialable.
  - My Workflows: Presents all the workflows created by you.
  - Favourite Workflows: Presents all the workflows which you marked as favorite.
- - Announcement: List all the announcements about apache taverna.
+ - Announcement: List all the announcements about Taverna.
  - Usage: Presents users usage information using usage activity.
  - About: Presents an about dialog box for the application.
  - Licence info: Presents a dialogue box with licence file of everything.